thegetty/quire-docs/content/docs-v1/for-developers.md

 You should create your shortcodes under the `_plugins/shortcodes` directory.

 After creating your component, register it by calling `addShortcode` or `addPairedShortcode` inside `_plugins/shortcodes/index.js`.

-{{< q-class "box tip" >}}
-  When determining if you need a paired shortcode or regular, ask yourself:
-- Do I need to nest content?
-PairedShortcode otherwise regular shortcode.
-- Do I need to wrap or transform large sections of markup or text?
-PairedShortcode
-{{< /q-class >}}

 ### Available Shortcodes
 | Shortcode | Type | Parameters | Description |